Skip to Content

 • Agent — required.
 The agent that runs every spawned session.
 Approval mode, system prompt, tool filter, model, read-only flag and essentials list are all inherited from the agent record.

-• Owner — res.users whose access rights spawned sessions run under.
+• Owner — res.users the owned cron runs as; spawned sessions run under this user's access rights.
 Defaults to the schedule's creator.

 • Recurrence — pick one: